Controlling Asbestos in the Workplace

 Over time, the occupational health risks of asbestos exposure became more apparent.

-Despite these breakthroughs, asbestos is still not totally banned in the United States today.
+Despite these breakthroughs, asbestos is still not totally banned in the United States today — meaning men and women in the workforce today may still be at risk of exposure.

 Compensation for Workplace Asbestos Exposure